 TIME: 25 - 30 minutes

 HOW TO PLAY: Before the activity begins, build a sculpture using blocks and hide it from all the teams.
 Divide the teams into groups of 2-8 each and provide them with equal but enough building material.
 Ask one member from each team to come and "sneak a peek" at the sculpture for about 10 seconds.
-Then they go back to their teams and get 25 seconds to instruct their teams on how to rebuild the exact same sculpture.
-After 25 seconds, another member from each team is sent to sneak a peek at the sculpture.
-The process continues until one of the teams successfully builds a replica of the original sculpture.
+Then they go back to their teams and get 25 seconds to instruct their teams on how to rebuild the same statue.

-RESULT: By the end, the team will realise how every team member's participation is essential to achieve success.
-That when they work together as a team, new strategies are developed to solve the problem at hand and the role that trust and communication plays in that.
+RESULT: By the end, the team will realize how every team member's participation is essential to success.
+When they work together as a team, new strategies are developed to solve the problem at hand, and the confidence level of each other rises.

-OBJECTIVE: One of the best team building activities for work, human knot urges employees to communicate and cooperate.
-The objective is to solve the problem in a set time, therefore cultivating skills like problem solving and time management.
+OBJECTIVE: One of the best team-building activities for work, human knot urges employees to communicate and cooperate.
+The objective is to solve the problem in a set time, cultivating skills like problem-solving and time management.

 TOOLS: No tools required

 TIME: 20-30 minutes